 Have you been hurt on the job in Lake Charles and are now facing denial of your workers’ compensation claim?
 If your benefits are being withheld, contact Gordon McKernan Injury Attorneys in Lake Charles today at 337.888.8888 and let us help you get the maximum workers’ compensation to cover your lost wages, medical costs, and other expenses.

-Most work days go by without any major incidents.
+Most workdays go by without any major incidents.
 Employers have an obligation to provide a safe and healthy work environment for employees.
 However, negligence related to safety processes, poorly maintained facilities, defective equipment, and other reckless actions cause thousands of workplace injuries every year.
-Louisiana law requires companies carry workers’ compensation coverage for employees who are injured at work.
+Louisiana law requires companies to carry workers’ compensation coverage for employees who are injured at work.
 Yet, many injured workers have great difficulty receiving the benefits they deserve.
 Insurance companies too often will deny or delay payment for legitimate workers’ compensation claims where an employee has sustained serious injuries.